jshergal/StuceSoftware.RandomStringGenerator/README.md

 ## Introduction
-StuceSoftware.RandomStringGenerator is a library developed in C# to generate random strings of from various categories.
+StuceSoftware.RandomStringGenerator is a fork of [RandomString4Net](https://github.com/ljnath/RandomString4Net) that has been updated to support the latest .NET versions, along with other various quality of life and performance improvements.
+The library is developed in C# to provide a simple means of generating random strings from various categories.
+(Future roadmap will include the ability to pass in user defined collections of characters for generation)

-It is fast and suports string generation of various length.
-It is parameterized to generate both a single or a list of random strings.
+It is fast and supports string generation of various lengths.
+It can be used to generate either a single random string or a list of them.
 Random strings can be of types lowercase, uppercase, numbers and symbols.
-It also allows you to generate random string with only a subset of symbols from the supported list.
+It also allows you to generate random strings with only a subset of symbols from the supported list.
 It is an ideal library for use in projects such as:
 * password generator
 * unique-id generator
 * unique filename generator